bimalpaudels/lebenslauf/idea.md

 - [ ] User can edit their CV with a template
 - [ ] User can preview their CV
 - [ ] User can download their CV as a PDF
-- [ ] User can export their CV to a file

 ### Must have